Nef cones of Hilbert schemes of points on surfaces: Del Pezzo surfaces of degree one

 \begin{theorem} The cone of curves $\NE(X^{[n]})$ is spanned by all the classes $E_{[n]}$ given by $(-1)$-curves $E\subset X$, the class of a curve contracted by the Hilbert--Chow morphism, and the class $F_{[n]}$, where $F\in |{-K_X}|$ is an anticanonical curve. \end{theorem}

 The $240$ $(-1)$-curves $E$ on $X$ are well-known.
 The possible classes are where e.g. $(4;2^3,1^5)$ denotes any class equivalent to under the natural action of $S_8$ on $\Pic(X)$.
 The cone of curves $\NE(X)$ is spanned by the classes of the $(-1)$-curves.
-The Weyl group action on $\Pic(X)$ acts transitively on $(-1)$-curve classes.
-It also acts transitively on systems of $8$ pairwise disjoint $(-1)$-curves; dually, it acts transitively on the extremal rays of the nef cone $\Nef(X)$.
+The Weyl group action on $\Pic(X)$ acts transitively on $(-1)$-curve classes, so it acts transitively on the extremal rays of $\NE(X)$.
 We refer the reader to \cite[\S 26]{Manin} for details.
+On the other hand, there are two orbits of extremal rays of $\Nef(X)$.

+\begin{proposition} For $k\geq 2$, let $X_k$ be the del Pezzo surface $X_k \cong \Bl_{p_1,\ldots,p_k} \PP^2$, where $p_1,\ldots,p_k$ are distinct points such that $-K_{X_k}$ is ample.
+Then the Weyl group acts on the extremal rays of $\Nef(X_k)$, and there are two orbits.
+The classes $H$ and $H-E_1$ are orbit representatives. \end{proposition} \begin{proof} Since the Weyl group preserves the intersection pairing and $H$ and $H-E_1$ are extremal nef divisors with different self-intersections, there are at least two orbits.